How to Ensure Google Analytics is PECR Compliant

 What is PECR?

-PECR are rules specifically around electronic communications, like emails, texts, and marketing calls.
+PECR is a set of rules specifically around electronic communications, like emails, texts, and marketing calls.
 They also apply to related technologies, like cookies, location data, and directory listings.

 According to the Information Commissioner’s Office: